 Table of contents

-- Benefits of data profiling: Taking a closer look with examples
+- Understanding benefits of data profiling with examples

 - Key considerations for assessing data profiling benefits